freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-a.md

 > Comments prevent the browser from interpreting lines as code, and are wrapped between specific tags.
 CSS uses `/*` as an opening comment tag and `*/` as a closing comment tag, while HTML and JavaScript have their own syntax.
 Commented out lines of code can be ‘re-enabled’ simply by removing the comment tags surrounding the code.

 All 3 divs should now be arranged horizontally.
-If you resize the results frame with the “1x”, “.5x” and “.25x” buttons you’ll also see that the divs will ‘flex’.
+If you resize the results frame with the `1x`, `.5x` and `.25x` buttons you’ll also see that the `div` elements will "flex".
 They will fill the available area and will each have equal width.

-If you add another div to the HTML, inside of `.flex-container`, it will show up alongside the others, and everything will flex to fit within the available area.
+If you add another `div` to the HTML, inside of `.flex-container`, it will show up alongside the others, and everything will flex to fit within the available area.

 > If it’s hard to see what’s going on in the small embedded CodePen, feel free to click the “Edit on CodePen” or “Fork on CodePen” button.
 This will bring the example into a full-sized environment.
 Some of the later examples might especially benefit from doing this.